KaloudasDev/next-hardened/README.md

 - Security-sensitive projects

 > [!IMPORTANT]
-> This template is maintained and follows OWASP best practices, NIST guidelines, and enterprise security standards.
-Continuous updates, zero vulnerabilities guaranteed.
+> This template is maintained and follows OWASP practices, NIST guidelines, and enterprise security standards.

 ## Security Architecture